ppuertot/keycloak-integration/PRODUCTION_DEPLOYMENT.md

 ### Port conflicts
 - Ensure port 8080 is not in use by another service
 - Check with: `netstat -tuln | grep 8080`
+- Ensure port 443 is configured in HAProxy/Nginx, not directly exposed by Keycloak

 ## Performance Tuning